ZLoverty/AN/Protocol/print-micro-channels.md

 - Develop in PGMEA for 20 min
 - Wash in IPA for 2 min
 - Dry with air from the back of wafer

+#### Clean the objective

+- Prepare
+    - two pieces of cleanroom tissue
+    - PGMEA bottle with pipette
+    - IPA bottle with pipette
+- Fold the tissue to have a hard edge
+- Wipe out the leftover resin as much as possible (avoid touching the lens part)
+- Put several drops of IPA on the lens, hold the objective with another tissue, so that solvent does not flow everywhere
+- Blow away the solvent/resin mixture with air pistol, then wipe out the mess
+- repeat the IPA/blow process twice
+- Put several drops of PGMEA on the lense and blow away, like IPA
+- Wash one last time with IPA, air dry

+#### Log

+- Maxpower log
+- Activity log